nashkenazi/awaf-policy-validator/README.md

   fail - The attack was not block by the WAF pass - The attack was bloacked by the WAF

-  As well the possible reasons why the WAF did not block the request:
+  For each test ID, the tool will provde the common possible reasons why the WAF did not block the request:

   ```